granthughes1999/cellfinder_brainrender/README.md

 # Step 4
-#### (skip this step if you have already run cellfinder on your light-sheet images, and have verfied correct cell labling using napari)
+#### Skip this step if you have already run cellfinder on your light-sheet images, and have verfied correct cell labling using napari
 #### Running cellfinder
 #### open a Anaconda prompt
 #### activate your cellfinder env